doctrine/shards/docs/sharding.rst

 ----------------------

 The central API of the sharding extension is the ``ShardManager`` interface.
-It contains two different kinds of logic.
+It contains two different groups of functions with regard to sharding.

 First, it contains the Shard Selection API.
 You can pick a shard based on a so-called "distribution-value" or reset the connection to the "global" shard,